 If history has taught us anything, it’s that war never changes.
-Generally speaking, anway, as both the battlefield and participants tend to vary from conflict to conflict.
+Generally speaking, anyway, both the battlefield and participants tend to vary from conflict to conflict.
 In the case of Interplanetary, mankind has somehow managed to reach the point where we’re capable of waging war on a massive scale.
-Nation against nation?
+Nation against the nation?
 So last century.
-Planet vs planet is all the rage now, and you… get to play the part of armchair general.
+Planet vs. planet is all the rage now, and you… get to play the part of an armchair general.

 Mind your surroundings, use them to your advantage and blast your enemies back to the stone age!

-Now, Early Access being Early Access, certain features are obviously still on the “to be added later” list, and unfortunately, the ‘AI skirmish’ mode is part of that… along with building upgrades, for that extra strategical touch.
-There’s still plenty to do though, as players will have their hands full spying on the enemy in search of weak spots, while keeping a watchful eye on their own planet at the same time.
-Oh and if you don’t feel like taking the game online, there’s always the hotseat and/or LAN mode.
+Now, Early Access being Early Access, certain features are obviously still on the “to be added later” list, and unfortunately, the ‘AI skirmish’ mode is part of that… along with building upgrades, for that extra strategic touch.
+There’s still plenty to do though, as players will have their hands full spying on the enemy in search of weak spots while keeping a watchful eye on their own planet at the same time.
+Oh and if you don’t feel like taking the game online, there’s always the hot seat and/or LAN mode.